DJ Cassidy

-Cassidy Durango Milton Willy Podell (born 1981), known as DJ Cassidy, is an American DJ, record producer and MC.
+Cassidy Durango Milton Willy Podell (born 1981), known professionally as DJ Cassidy, is an American DJ and record producer.

-With his trademark boaters, cricket sweaters, bow ties, color-blocked tuxedos, and 24-carat-gold microphone, Cassidy became known for his work at celebrity functions, including the 50th birthday party and 2009 inauguration of President Barack Obama, and the 2008 wedding of Beyoncé and Jay-Z.
+Noted for his flashy attire, Cassidy became known for his work at celebrity functions, including the 2008 wedding of Beyoncé and Jay-Z, the 2009 inauguration of President Barack Obama, President Obama's 50th birthday party, and the 2024 Democratic National Convention roll call.

 Early life and education

 Born in New York's Upper East Side, Cassidy is the second child of Monica Podell, née Faust, and music agent Jonny Podell.
 Cassidy's sister, Brittany, was born in 1977.
 At the time of Cassidy's birth, Jonny Podell was a booking agent for Norby Walters Associates; he became head of music at ICM in 1996.
 He and Monica Podell separated in 1982.

 Interested in deejaying from an early age, Cassidy said he had always been a "hip-hop kid".
 As a child, he watched dance films such as Breakin' and Breakin' 2: Electric Boogaloo, and later loved Grandmaster Flash, Kool Herc, and Afrika Bambaataa.
 His tenth birthday present was two turntables and a mixer.
 He began by working at teenage parties, school carnivals, and talent shows then, from his senior year, in nightclubs.

 In 1999 he began his undergraduate studies at George Washington University before transferring to New York University, where he majored in sociology and graduated in 2003.